 Whichever option you decide to go for, after all it depends on the ring you own, the value you attach to it, your lifestyle and your budget, you need to know all the terms and conditions that come attached with the coverage.
 So here are some questions that you shouldn’t hesitate to ask your insurance agent:

-• Which jeweller will be used in case of repair, maintenance or replacement?
+- Which jeweler will be used in case of repair, maintenance or replacement?

-*Replacement value of jewellery can change substantially due to changes in exchange rates and the price of gemstones and metals.
+*Replacement value of jeweler can change substantially due to changes in exchange rates and the price of gemstones and metals.
 Get an appraisal done yearly.